 Preservation of Cowboy Heritage in BC

-The Nicola Valley Rodeo Association chose Richard as one of their 2019 Western Heritage Honourees!
+The Nicola Valley Rodeo Association chose Richard as one of their 2019 Western Heritage Honourees and rightfully so!

 Mag was born in the area of Duncan, now the community of Caycuse, on the western end of Cowichan Lake.
 Eventually her Father purchased a homestead in